onspot-tools/devlab/README.md

     }
 ```

+Additionally, for using VSCode with devlab behind a proxy, there are some VScode settings that are needed to be done: go to settings, search for "proxy", and then put in your proxy settings there (proxy name and port, SSL strictness, etc.)

 ## Running devlab on a port different from 9000
 devlab runs on TCP port 9000 by default.
 If you want to change this, you need to edit the `devlab` script (in Linux / Unix, on Windows, this is the `devlap.ps1`).
 Search for the variable HPORT, and change that to what you would like devlab to run on.
 # Contributing to devlab